corda/corda-docs-portal/content/en/platform/corda/4.13/community/api-flows.md

 ## The `FlowLogic` class

 You can implement flows as one or more communicating `FlowLogic` subclasses.
 The `FlowLogic` subclass’s constructor can take any number of arguments of any type.
-The generic `FlowLogic` (e.g.
-`FlowLogic<SignedTransaction>`) indicates the flow’s return type.
+The generic `FlowLogic` (for example, `FlowLogic<SignedTransaction>`) indicates the flow’s return type.

 {{< tabs name="tabs-1" >}}